Meskheti

 8. Roketula: Known for its hardiness, Roketula thrives in the varied climatic conditions of Meskheti.
 It is particularly suited to the region's unique combination of sun exposure and cool mountain breezes.

-9. Tskhenisdzudzu: This variety requires a specific microclimate, typically found in the sheltered valleys of Meskheti.
+9. Tskhenisdzudzu: This variety requires a specific microclimate, typically found in the sheltered valleys of the Meskheti wine region.
 It benefits from the region's natural humidity and needs protection from harsh winds.

-10. Tamaris Vazi: Tamaris Vazi grapes are best suited to the higher elevations of the region, where they can take advantage of the cooler temperatures and unique soil composition.
+10. Tamaris Vazi: Tamaris Vazi grapes are best suited to the region's higher elevations, where they can take advantage of the cooler temperatures and unique soil composition.
 They require careful management to ensure adequate sun exposure and air circulation.

 Each of these grape varieties contributes to the rich tapestry of Meskheti's viticulture, embodying the region's unique environmental conditions and centuries-old winemaking traditions.